News and Information

 Equipping your boat with the right boating accessories ensures both safety and comfort.
 Some must-have items include:

-- Emergency Gear: First-aid kits, fire extinguishers, and navigation lights for compliance with Coast Guard standards.
+• Emergency Gear: Life jackets, fire extinguishers, and navigation lights for compliance with Coast Guard standards.

-- Comfort and Convenience: Cushioned seating, coolers, and rod holders for extended outings.
+• Comfort and Convenience: Cushioned seating, coolers, water, and foul weather gear, extra clothing for extended outings.

-- Activity-Specific Gear: Tow ropes and life jackets designed for watersports.
+• Activity-Specific Gear: Tow ropes and impact rated life jackets designed for watersports.

-Regularly inspect your gear to ensure it remains functional and up to date with Coast Guard boat requirements.
+Regularly inspect your gear to ensure it remains functional and up to date with Coast Guard and state vessel requirements.

 Becoming a Better Boater